robertzk/r-book/index.md

   - Some manual exercises
     - A linear regression
     - A GBM model
-  - Tundra (turning models into R objects)
+  - Tundra (docs/turning models into R objects)
     - A linear regression tundra model
     - A GBM tundra model
     - Understanding training parameters